 - Hike in Boulder, Colorado

 Boulder, Colorado has made a name for itself as adventure central, and there’s a good reason for it.
 Just a quick 40-minute drive from the Denver International Airport, you’ll find access to skiing, climbing, trail running, and hiking.
-Cut down on trip planning and book a room at the new Adventure Lodge, where you can connect with other active people who are looking to meet up for group activities.
+Cut down on trip planning and book a room at A-Lodge, where you can connect with other active people who are looking to meet up for group activities.
 The lodge is located just a few miles outside of town but it feels like you’re staying in the middle of a peaceful forest.
 With a community vibe and daily adventure tour options, this is a great spot to convene with your favorite women.

 Join a group